euiyulsong/Optical-Character-Recognition/README.md

 - **Similarity:** 0.0077 → 0.0085 (**10.39% improvement**)
 - **EM:** 0.0000 → 0.0000 (no improvement)
 - Fine-tuning improved CER and similarity, but absolute OCR performance remains very low.
-- The result indicates that the model learned from fine-tuning, but has not yet reached usable OCR quality.

 ---